-Multiply the actual monthly rent by the justifiable adjustment rate for the building, then if such be the case, add the the additional adjustment for expenses specific to the dwelling.
+Multiply the actual monthly rent by the justifiable adjustment rate F for the building, then if such be the case, add the additional adjustment G for expenses specific to the dwelling.

 By virtue of the rules applied in judicial assessment, the result is rounded to the nearest dollar.